9 Ways to Simplify Day Trading

 One sharp knife is better than a dozen blunt ones.

-Each instrument has different volatility and tick sizes.
-If you trade multiple markets, you need to size your positions differently each time to risk the same amount.
+If you trade multiple markets, you need to size your positions separately each time to risk the same amount.

 Every market has its own price tendencies at different times of the day.
-So you will also need to learn the quirks of each market.
+On top of that, you will also need to pick up the quirks of each market.

-Sticking to one instrument simplifies both your position sizing and learning process.
+Sticking to one market simplifies both your position sizing and learning process.

-In addition, keeping the time-frame ceteris paribus allows us to check what works in our day trading strategy.
+In addition, keeping the time-frame ceteris paribus allows us to appreciate better what is working in our day trading strategy.

 9. Accept infrequent trades

-Patience is a virtue and it belongs to the day trader with a simple approach.
+Patience is a virtue, and it is essential for the day trader with a simple approach.

 Make things as simple as possible, but not simpler.